rian39/notes/dominos_algo_2015.md

 Even more astonishing than the breadth of applications of machine learning is that it's the _same_ algorithms doing all of these different things.
 23

-_All knowledge -- past, present,and future -- can be derived from data by a single, universal learning algorithm 25
+_All knowledge -- past, present,and future -- can be derived from data by a single, universal learning algorithm_ 25

+Unlike the theories of a given field, which only have power within that field, the Master Algorithm has power across all fields. ...
+The Master Algorithm is the germ of every theory 47